ADHD & Emotional Distress Syndrome

 You can’t.
 But you can dig in and start rebuilding.

 Excerpted from Focused Forward: Navigating the Storms of Adult ADHD.
-Copyright 2016 by JAMES OCHOA, LPC.
+Copyright 2016 by James Ochoa, LPC, a member of the ADDitude ADHD Medical Review Panel.